Based in London

 The Learning Journey

 I bought this 1-bed flat in Lansdowne Square, Gravesend, in 2007 during the property boom - my first buy-to-let investment.
-It's been a solid performer, generating £850/month rent with reliable tenants and minimal voids.
-But it's also the property that taught me the fundamental limits of single-let BTL investing.
+It has been a solid performer, generating £850/month rent with reliable tenants and minimal voids.
+But it is also the property that taught me the fundamental limits of single-let BTL investing.

 The BTL Reality Check: This property generates approximately £10,200/year gross rental income.
 After mortgage, service charges, insurance, and maintenance, the actual cashflow is modest - roughly £200-300/month net.
-It's passive income, yes, but it's not wealth-building velocity.
+It is passive income, yes, but it is not wealth-building velocity.

 What This Property Taught Me